Walking to Work

 Mark was an Assistant Forester at Heyield from December 1954 to May 1957

 "The philosophy attaching to the combatting of remote fires at that time, was that the suppression crew should be self-sufficient for a period of three days.
 This principle assumed that a three-day period would provide sufficient time in which to access, extinguish and withdraw from a small fire without the necessity of additional support.
 For a large remote fire, which could not be dealt with in an all up time frame of three days, the self-sufficiency period provided time for District Administrative Staff to organize the despatch of support equipment/supplies, to be carried to the fire site by pack horse."

-Alan Eddy Remembers
+Alan Eddy (bio)

 Alan Eddy graduated from the VSF in 1948 and went on to have a long and distinguished career in the FCV and CFL.
-More needs to be written here but at this stage the focus is on putting onto this site what we might call the "Eddy Papers".
+Alan has written extensively about his career, and has very kindly provided his papers to be published on this site.

 A Significant Contribution